The Empire Strikes Back: Home media

 Empire was released on VHS, Laserdisc, and CED videodisc formats at Christmas 1984.
 The VHS cost $79.95 and became the top-selling tape at that price point at the time with sales of 375,000 units.
 The VHS and Laserdisc versions received various releases in the following years, often alongside the other original trilogy films in collections, with minor alterations such as widescreen formats or remastered sound.
 The 1992 Special Collector's Edition included the documentary From Star Wars to Jedi: The Making of a Saga.
 In 1997, the Special Edition of the original trilogy was released on VHS.
 When the film debuted on television in November 1987, it was preceded by a second-person introduction by Darth Vader, framed as an interruption of the Earth broadcast by the Galactic Empire.

-The film was released on DVD in 2004, collected with Star Wars and Return of the Jedi, with additional alterations to each film.
+The Empire Strikes Back was released on DVD in 2004, collected with Star Wars and Return of the Jedi, with additional alterations to each film.
 The release included the documentary Empire of Dreams: The Story of the Star Wars Trilogy, about the making of the original trilogy.
 Lucas said the modified versions were the way he had wanted them to be, and he had no interest in restoring the original theatrical cuts for release.
 Public demand eventually led to the release of the 2006 Limited Edition DVD collection that included the original unmodified films transferred from the 1993 Laserdisc Definitive Edition, creating problems with the image display.

 Empire was released on Blu-ray in 2011, as part of a collection containing the Special Edition original trilogy and a separate version containing the original and prequel trilogies alongside featurettes about the making of the films.
 In 2015, Empire and the other available films were released digitally on various platforms.
 A 4K resolution version—restored from the 1997 Special Edition print—was released in 2019 on Disney+.
 In 2020, a 27-disc Skywalker Saga box set was released, which contained all nine films in the series.
 It featured a Blu-ray version and a 4K Ultra HD Blu-ray version of each film, as well as special features from the 2011 release.